Brittney Griner detained in Russia as Mercury opens season

-One player who won't be on the bench will be prominently on everyone's minds: Brittney Griner.

-As the Mercury and the rest of WNBA move forward in the 2022 season, Griner is nearing the three-month mark of her detention in Russia, with no timetable for her release.
+As the Mercury and the rest of the WNBA move forward into the 2022 season, Griner is nearing the three-month mark of her detention in Russia, with no timetable for her release.

-“We think about her every day,” Mercury guard Skylar Diggins-Smith said recently.
-“We love her and we’re going to continue to carry her legacy, her voice and play in her honor until she gets back here with us.”
+“We all have concern for the situation, something that normally would be handled a lot quicker,” Washington coach Mike Thibault said before the Mystics played the Indiana Fever on Friday night. ”(It) certainly hasn’t been and I think everybody sees what’s happening.
+She’s in everybody’s thoughts.”

 Griner was detained on Feb.
 17 after authorities at the Moscow airport said they found vape cartridges that allegedly contained oil derived from cannabis in her luggage, which could carry a maximum penalty of 10 years in prison.
 The Biden administration determined Griner is being wrongfully detained and she has a hearing set for May 19.